 As a supplement to the speaking and writing activities, there are 2 word wall packages with almost 50 common adjectives in all.
 Students will get examples in their masculine and feminine forms + images to help visual learners.
 The word walls include many of the French adjectives in the packet making them a perfect supplement to the packet and presentations.

 Also included is a PowerPoint show to help teach alongside the packet.
 There are 28 pages of notes and exercises that you can use as exit tickets, bellwork, speaking practice, or with individual whiteboards.
 Students love the visuals, and because it coordinates with the packet, it simplifies the teaching process A LOT!
 As with all other resources, there is a French and and English version.

-So, after you’ve met the needs of your visual learners and provided great guided notes and writing practice, you’ll want some practical ways for students to SPEAK using their newly acquired vocabulary and grammar concepts.
-For many students, this is where there is a disconnect, because often they do not get enough speaking practice, and for many, many students, this is the key to LANGUAGE AQUISITION.
+You’ve met the needs of your visual learners and provided great guided notes and writing practice.
+Now you’ll want some practical ways for students to SPEAK using their newly acquired vocabulary and grammar concepts.
+For many students, this is where there is a disconnect.
+Often they do not get enough speaking practice, and for many, many students, this is the key to LANGUAGE AQUISITION.
 We don’t want to teach it and have them just forget, do we?

 First, get them up and speaking.
-These speaking cards are one of my students’ favorite activities, because they love to move around, and it breaks up the classtime so well that class seems to fly by!
+These French speaking prompts are one of my students’ favorite activities, because they love to move around.
+It breaks up the class time so well that class seems to fly by!
 I love it because they really use their vocabulary in a practical way, and I know that this means they will retain that information!
 It’s great for movement which has been proven to help the learning process and retention of skills.
 There are many fun ways to use them, and detailed instructions for 5 fun activities are with the question cards.

 We LOVE Scoot!
 You can practice the skills you want as an entire class, make really good use of your time, and the students love to move.
 They NEED it, and for your kinesthetic learners, this is a great way to make that information stick!
 As with all other resources, there is a French and English version.